GoogleCloudPlatform/firestore-migration-tooling/dynamodb-firestore/copy-data/README.md

 1. Go to the [Firestore console](https://console.cloud.google.com/firestore/data)

-1. From the `Select a database service` screen, choose Firestore in Native mode.
+1. From the `Select a database service` screen, choose Firestore in Native mode or Firestore in Datastore mode depending on your requirements.

 1. Select a [location](https://cloud.google.com/firestore/docs/locations#types) for your Firestore.